 - Landscape and trail design for a new terrace at the water’s edge near the base of the grandstands to provide space for performances.

-Please note that as with any construction project, schedules are projected as accurately as possible, but all dates are subject to change.
+The bidding and construction timeline is contingent on project funding, anticipated to be budgeted in Fiscal Year 2025.
+As with any construction project, schedules are projected as accurately as possible, but all dates are subject to change.
 The project team will continue to provide schedule updates as the project nears construction.

 Fiesta Gardens is listed on the National Register of Historic Places, therefore all work on the facilities in the complex shall conform to the Secretary of the Interior’s Standards for Rehabilitation.
 Past community engagement for this project includes: